mozilla/addon-sdk/packages/addon-kit/docs/context-menu.md

     submenu.
   @prop [onMessage] {function}
-    If the item is contained in the top-level context menu, this function will be called when the content script calls `postMessage`.
+    If the item is contained in the top-level context menu, this function will be called when the content script calls `self.postMessage`.
 It will be passed the data that was passed to `postMessage`.
 Ignored if the item is contained in a submenu.
 </api>
 <api name="label">
 @property {string}